ankitpokhrel/jira-cli/README.md

 ```
 </details>

-<details><summary>Give me issues that are of high priority, is in progress, was created this month, and has given labels :fire:</summary>
+<details><summary>Give me issues that are of high priority, are in progress, were created this month, and have given labels :fire:</summary>

 ```sh
 jira issue list -yHigh -s"In Progress" --created month -lbackend -l"high-prio"